Caring for the living and the dead through the Coronavirus pandemic.

 Can one catch COVID-19 from a deceased person?

-You are most unlikely to catch COVID-19 from a dead person – however the guidelines respectfully request that you do not touch the person who has died.
+You are most unlikely to catch COVID-19 from a dead person – however the guidelines respectfully request that you do not touch the person who has died if they had tested positive for the virus before they died or are believed to have the virus.

 What safety measures are there?

 We apply a series of measures to provide a safe environment for you and our colleagues.
-We provide handwashing facilities and alcohol gel, as well as a supply of tissues.
-Only two people may visit the person who has died at one time.
-We respectfully request that you refrain from direct contact with the person that has died.
-Finally, we request that all guests to our visiting rooms immediately wash their hands prior to leaving or moving to another room.
+You can find our rules for visiting our funeral homes here or in the window of your local funeral home.
+We provide handwashing facilities and hand sanitiser, as well as a supply of tissues.
+You can find our COVID Secure risk assessments for our funeral homes here.
+It includes simple actions such as - asking that only two people come into the funeral home at a time for any purpose.
+When visiting the person who has died, we respectfully request that you refrain from direct contact with the person who has died.
+Finally, we request that all guests to our visiting rooms wash their hands prior to leaving or moving to another room.